MyHush/hush/doc/shield-coinbase.md

 The number of coinbase UTXOs selected for shielding can be adjusted by setting the limit parameter.
 The default value is 50.

-If the limit parameter is set to zero, the zcashd `mempooltxinputlimit` option will be used instead, where the default value for `mempooltxinputlimit` is zero, which means no limit.
+If the limit parameter is set to zero, the hushd `mempooltxinputlimit` option will be used instead, where the default value for `mempooltxinputlimit` is zero, which means no limit.

 Any limit is constrained by a hard limit due to the consensus rule defining a maximum transaction size of 100,000 bytes.